fmiskovic/mostly-tracker/README.md

 ### Run project
 `docker-compose up --build`

-On startup, couple of projects and entries will be insert into the db.
+On the startup, couple of projects and entries will be insert into the db.

 ### API